Ropro2002/crasher-client/README.md

 # crasher-client
 Just drop it into your mods folder to load it as a forge mod.

-Don't use it in queue it will immediatly kick you!
-Wait till you are in the server.
+You can have it enabled in queue but it wont do anything till you are in the real server!

 Usage:
 *crash to enable it.
-When the chat stop moving/lagging super hard *crash again to disable cus it will insta kick you when in queue!
+When you get kicked alot of people go with you!

+If you really want to fuck everything just enablde *crash and autoreconnect with as many accounts as you can!